 • Fruit.
 This is a good month to prune grapes, currants, gooseberries, and peach trees.
 Dormant spray fruit trees and roses on a clear, windless day.

 • Cold frames and Hotbeds.
 Get all your material ready — select lumber and materials to make new frames.
 Make sure portable frames are ready to go and sashes and covers are in good repair.

 • Tools.
 Check and clean them all now; order repairs.
-Get new catalogues and study new improvements and kinds you do not possess.

 • Poles and trellises.
 Get your wire trellis and planting poles in order or get new supplies for the coming season.

 • Fruit.
 Finish up last month’s pruning and dormant spraying, if not all done.
 Also examine plum and cherry trees for overwintered pests or diseases.